 Admittedly, the hardest place to stay active is at work.
 You may feel chained to your desk, with no hope for a workout unless that includes typing, and you are at an Olympic level when it comes to that.
 But there are ways you can stay active at work, and potentially even burn a few calories.

-It’s a new year, so there is no better time for a fresh start and a new job for 2018.
-January is one of the most active months for job seekers and hiring managers, as majority of companies set their hiring budgets in January, which means the bulk of the hiring can begin straight away.
+It’s fair to say that the 2020 New Year didn’t kick-off as expected.
+January is usually one of the most active months for job seekers and hiring managers, as majority of companies set their hiring budgets in January, which means the bulk of the hiring can begin straight away.
+January also brings the whole “New

 It has arrived.
 Your eyes feel sandpapery as you struggle to keep them open.
 Your whole body feels weighted, but your computer screen continues to glare, reminding you that you’re not quite done yet.
 It’s the dreaded 3 pm slump, and it hits hard several times a week, at the very least.
 It’s that vulnerable